jupyter/nbconvert/docs/source/nbconvert_library.rst

     print('[.....]')
     print(body[800:1200] + '...')

-Notice that base64 images are not embeded, but instead there are filename-like strings, such as ``output_3_0.png``.
+Notice that base64 images are not embedded, but instead there are filename-like strings, such as ``output_3_0.png``.
 The strings actually are (configurable) keys that map to the binary data in the resources dict.